systemd/mkosi/mkosi/resources/mkosi.md

   directory and each file with the `.conf` extension in `mkosi.conf.d/` is parsed.
 Any directory in `mkosi.conf.d` is parsed as if it were a regular top level directory.
-* Any default paths (depending on the option) are configured if the corresponding path exists.

 Note that if the same setting is configured twice, the later assignment overrides the earlier assignment unless the setting is a list based